ziolko/active-store/README.md

 You can find an example of using it in the "Quick start" section.

-## How does suspending activeQuery and activeComputed work
+## How does suspending activeAsync and activeComputed work

 This library uses the [React Suspense API](https://react.dev/reference/react/Suspense) for handling loading state.
 Under the hood it (ab)uses exceptions.